Updated Sunday, August 2, 2020

 The death count increase reflects a net change, with increases and decreases in revisions to previous official counts.
 Cass County is the latest county recording a COVID-19 death, bringing the list to 74 of the 99 counties.

 Meanwhile, the latest signs in the economy remain difficult with the latest report on initial unemployment claims, which rose last week by 7,441, and by over 403,000 in the last 19 weeks.
 (See below)

-The COVID-19 health data below are from the Iowa Department of Public Health, most reflecting data released by Monday evening.
+The COVID-19 health data below are from the Iowa Department of Public Health, most reflecting data released by late Sunday evening.
 The counts change through the day as new information is gathered, and revisions are made in previously reported data.
 The IDPH dashboard is found here.

 Total COVID-19 cases continue to be significantly higher than they were two weeks earlier.
-They stood at 26,660 on June 21, with a net increases well over 2,000 in each of the following two weeks.
+They stood at 40,471 on July 19.

 The Iowa Policy Project (IPP) is a nonpartisan, nonprofit public policy research and analysis organization based in Iowa City.
 IPP has been tracking Iowa job trends since its founding in 2001.